Pokegen/sys-botbaseplus/README.md

 - HTTP is a standardized protocol with well defined uses
 - Simple & Easy implementation on the client side
-- Usable from mostly everywhere (e.g. Browsers, Apps, Server Applications etc.)
+- Usable from almost everywhere (e.g. Browsers, Apps, Server Applications etc.)

 ## Prerequisites